 Sports equipment stores offer a broad array of surface finishes.
 Broadly speaking, the surfaces branch off as either sanded or polished.
 This broad umbrella of classification has a plethora of finishing procedures like polish or compound types, and grit steps.

 Factory finish appeals to a broad audience in the bowler’s world.
-Manufacturers employ proprietary decorative technologies like sublimation which remain trade secrets.
+Best bowling brands employ proprietary decorative technologies like sublimation which remain trade secrets.

 Some balls allow you to modify the surface to correspond to the tournaments and lane conditions.